apache/drill/_docs/develop-custom-functions/adding-custom-functions-to-drill/020-dynamic-udfs.md

 ##Migrating UDFs from Dynamic to Built-In

-You can migrate UDFs registered using the Dynamic UDF feature to built-in UDFs to free up space in the UDF directories and the Dynamic UDF registry (UDF list stored in ZooKeeper).
+You can migrate UDFs registered using the Dynamic UDF feature to built-in UDFs to free up space in the UDF directories and the Dynamic UDF registry ([persistent store]({{site.baseurl}}/docs/persistent-configuration-storage/).
 You can migrate all of the UDFs or you can migrate a portion of the UDFs.
 If you migrate all of the UDFs, you cannot issue the DROP FUNCTION USING JAR command to unregister the UDFs that have been migrated from dynamic to built-in.

 ###Migrating All Registered UDFs to Built-In UDFs
 To migrate all registered UDFs to built-in UDFs, complete the following steps: